vector-of-bool/bpt/docs/crs/libraries.rst

   compiled source root

-    The subdirectory of the `library root` that contains the `source files <source file>` of the library that must be given to the compiler to generate the library's translation units.
+    The subdirectory of the `CRS library root` that contains the `source files <source file>` of the library that must be given to the compiler to generate the library's translation units.